pmhieu2193/KG-RAG-Chat-Bot/README.md

 - SQLite for chat history
 - NetworkX and Matplotlib for graph visualization
 - PhoBERT for Vietnamese text embedding
-- CustomTkinter and ttkbootstrap for modern UI
+- CustomTkinter and ttkbootstrap for UI

 ### Chatbot Application Screenshots